 This technique is most powerful when you are one on one with your boss, when they look at their phone or start scrolling on their computer simply wait until they look up and make eye contact, then resume speaking.
 In those moments, all but the most narcissistic bosses will realize they were being inconsiderate.
 For a brief second, they feel like an elementary student getting reprimanded.

-They may not apologize and that is fine, you are not trying to make your boss feel bad, your goal is to ensure they are paying attention to your conversation and not distracted by other issues.
+Expert Tip: Your boss may not apologize and that is fine.
+You are not trying to make your boss feel bad, your goal is to ensure they are paying attention to your conversation and not distracted by other issues.

 After they notice you have paused they will invariably encourage you to keep talking ‘keep going, I’m listening‘ but hold firm with a polite ‘its ok, I’ll wait‘.
 Avoid any sarcasm or cheeky comments, target a professional tone and really mean it when you say you can wait patiently.
 Draw a clear line between less important topics and items that really do need their full attention.
 For the latter, stand firm even if they press you to continue and respond with ‘this topic is important to me, I need your attention‘.